threader/PC-Tuning/docs/post-install.md

     - Turn off display after - 0 minutes

+    - Processor idle disable - Disable idle

+        - If you do not want to run your CPU at C-State 0 all of the time, use the scripts in ``C:\prerequisites\scripts\idle-scripts`` (place on Desktop for easy access) to disable idle before launching a game & enable idle after you close your game.
+This will mitigate jitter due to the process of state transition.
+After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]

 ## Configure the BCD Store

 - Open CMD & enter the commands below